GPSnoopy/RayTracingInVulkan/README.md

 ```
 > RayTracer.exe --benchmark --width 2560 --height 1440 --fullscreen --scene 1 --next-scenes
 ```
-Here are my results with the command above on a few different computers using NVIDIA drivers 436.48 and Release 4 of the RayTracer.
+Here are the results with the command above on a few different computers using NVIDIA drivers 436.48 and Release 4 of the RayTracer.

 | Platform | Scene 1 | Scene 2 | Scene 3 | Scene 4 | Scene 5 |
 | --- | ---: | ---: | ---: | ---: | ---: |